4 Hearty Home-Cooked Recipes Including Buckwheat Futomaki an

 👨🍳 Cooking Points

-The key to a soft omelet is to cook it slowly over low heat.
+The key to a tender egg roll (dalgyal-mari) is to cook it slowly over low heat.

-If the heat is too high, the outside will cook too quickly and crack.
+If the heat is too high, only the outside will cook and it may crack.

-Pour a thin layer, roll it when half-cooked, then pour more egg mixture and repeat to achieve a smooth texture.
+Pour a thin layer, roll it up when half-cooked, then pour more egg mixture and repeat until soft and complete.

-After boiling, rinse the buckwheat noodles thoroughly with cold water to remove starch and prevent sticking.
+After boiling, rinse the buckwheat noodles thoroughly under cold water to remove starch and prevent sticking.

 Squeeze out excess water firmly by hand.

-Filling it to the end will cause it to overflow when rolling.
+Filling it to the very end will cause it to overflow when rolling.

-Roll it up firmly to prevent it from falling apart when slicing.
+Roll it tightly to prevent it from falling apart when sliced.

 👨🍳 Directions

-Preheat the air fryer to 350°F (180°C) and cook 4 pieces of fried shrimp for 10 minutes.
-Store any remaining fried shrimp in a zip-top bag.
+Preheat the air fryer to 350°F (180°C).
+Air fry 4 shrimp tempura for 10 minutes.
+Store any remaining shrimp tempura in a zip-top bag.

-Crack 2 eggs into a bowl, add a pinch of salt and a dash of mirin, and whisk until well combined and smooth.
-Lightly oil a square pan and pour a thin layer of the egg mixture.
+Crack 2 eggs into a bowl, add a pinch of salt and a dash of mirin (맛술), and whisk until well combined and smooth.
+Lightly grease a square pan and pour in a thin layer of the egg mixture.

-Once the egg is cooked, roll it up from one side.
-Pour in more egg mixture and repeat the rolling process several times to create an omelet (tamagoyaki).
+Once the egg starts to set, roll it up from one side.
+Pour in more egg mixture, lifting the rolled egg to allow it to spread underneath, and repeat the rolling process several times to create an egg roll (dalgyal-mari).

 Peel the cucumber, remove the seeds, and julienne thinly.

-Pat the salmon fillet dry with a paper towel, then slice it into long, bite-sized strips.
+Pat the salmon fillet dry with a paper towel, then slice it into long, bite-sized pieces.

-Boil the buckwheat noodles in boiling water, then rinse thoroughly with cold water and squeeze out excess moisture.
-Season lightly with tsuyu and perilla oil.
+Boil the buckwheat noodles according to package instructions.
+Rinse thoroughly under cold water and squeeze out excess water.
+Season with a small amount of tsuyu (쯔유) and perilla oil (들기름).

-Overlap one and a half sheets of nori, moistening the overlapping part slightly with water to make them stick.
+Overlap one whole sheet of nori (김) with half a sheet, moistening the overlapping part with a little water to secure.
 Spread a thin layer of buckwheat noodles over about two-thirds of the nori.

-Arrange the salmon, omelet, julienned cucumber, and fried shrimp neatly on top of the buckwheat noodles.
+Arrange the salmon, egg roll (dalgyal-mari), julienned cucumber, and shrimp tempura neatly over the buckwheat noodles.

-Roll up the futomaki tightly to prevent the ingredients from falling out.
+Roll up the futomaki tightly, ensuring the ingredients stay in place.

 Slice the finished futomaki into bite-sized pieces.

-Mix 1 tbsp mayonnaise, 0.5 tbsp sriracha, 0.5 tbsp tsuyu, and a little wasabi to make a sauce.
-Serve with the futomaki.
+Mix 1 tbsp mayonnaise, 0.5 tbsp Sriracha, 0.5 tbsp tsuyu (쯔유), and a touch of wasabi (와사비) to make the dipping sauce.
+Serve alongside the futomaki.

 💡 Tips

-For a soft and tender omelet, cook slowly over low heat.
+For a tender egg roll (dalgyal-mari), cook slowly over low heat.

-If you have a lot of futomaki ingredients, moisten and overlap the nori slightly before rolling to prevent tearing and ensure a tight roll.
+If there are many ingredients in the futomaki, moisten the overlapping nori sheets slightly before rolling to prevent them from tearing and ensure a tight roll.

-Pre-seasoning the buckwheat noodles with tsuyu and perilla oil will enhance the flavor of the futomaki.
+Seasoning the buckwheat noodles in advance with tsuyu (쯔유) and perilla oil (들기름) enhances the flavor of the futomaki.

-Serving with the spicy and savory special sauce will further elevate the taste of the futomaki.
+Serving with the spicy and savory special sauce further elevates the taste of the futomaki.

 📦 Storage & Reuse